 Using DKIM & With Third Party DNS

-DKIM & SPF records are important services for ensuring that your domain is not delivered to the spam folders of your recipients or even outright rejected.
+DKIM & SPF records are important for ensuring that your domain is not delivered to your recipients' spam folders or even outright rejected.
 HostGator currently enables these by default for all cPanel accounts.
-Third party DNS providers may require you to manually add these DNS records.
+Third-party DNS providers may require you to add these DNS records manually.

-- Click the Email Authentication in the Mail section.
+- Click Email Deliverability located in the Email section.

 DKIM-Signature: v=1; a=rsa-sha256; q=dns/txt; c=relaxed/relaxed; d=hgunlimited.com; s=default; h=Message-ID:Subject:To:From:Date: Content-Transfer-Encoding:Content-Type:MIME-Version; bh=JUmMmS1Lna1PPFKxOCvqS3v+fr8dj4qCwpvucGl1i2o=; b=TNH8rwqFBvZO2m9qcXLollRx82xvvo9RYsfIMl34/k6XMD3WiB6LGMSDCw715EAca6RadiTAq7LtOfAIYhiJ4DE0hPOMnvKGWweypTZLz8cw+x9Zx4I03is55TuxIS5+Vk4g0F5V+gv5Ddr5m8Gni80Yx22aL9qrYkZInBdkU3Z0lTavUgxdLdARscOcS4apQmuOnQfOqOPR8Nof1tg3YhiLs6cTQ/cR+6fT0gngw9+70owkSpY6mydOl1KLDpJBYWHNgyoBFQhx+QqalFZMIj+w2i+3yBdP+EE0nUhBS2J5rxpTett+cfV4Mkmoc88yI1zFYdyld4xBWeeZvgGBmw==;